jackyzha0/jackyzha0.github.io/content/posts/aesthetics-and-taste.md

 Though Grothendieck refers to math here, I think the observation generalizes.
 There is this thread through many different disciplines where a pursuit of the craft because you find it inherently _beautiful_ -- to like it in and of itself -- reveals a deeper, more fundamental understanding.

 For any creative pursuit, this ability to notice more deeply is what distinguishes good from great.
 It is a form of attention that starts to reveal the infinite depth of the world.
 It surfaces nuances you hadn’t seen before even though nothing about your actual senses has changed.
-You can tell the difference between a good sound .
 You begin to see wider and deeper.

 Annie Dillard relates a tale from a fellow writer who was asked a question by a student: